Resources > Publications > Websites > Elite Trader

 About EliteTrader.com

 Elite Trader is one of the oldest and most popular trading forums on the internet.
-I'm not sure what year it was founded, but it has been around since as long as I can remember.
+I'm not sure what year it was founded, but it has been around since as long as I can remember (the 1990s).
 It is run by (I believe) a guy named "Baron Robertson" from Orlando.

-Most people use the site for the forums, but there are other sections of the site (broker reviews, software reviews, book reviews, and options analysis).
-The reviews section, which some people think is the best section of the site, has very bad reviews.
-Most of the reviews are just sparse one-liners and biased, one-dimensional reviews.
+Most people visit the site to use the forums, but there are also other sections of the site (broker reviews, software reviews, book reviews, and options analysis).
+The reviews section, which some users believe is the best section of the site, isn't actually very useful.
+Most of the reviews are either just sparse one-liners, or biased, one-dimensional reviews.
 Investimonials has much higher-quality reviews.

 The forums at Elite Trader have a different mix of traders (systems traders, discretionary traders, day-traders, swing traders, traders who work in the industry).
-There are probably a few well-known trading people people who post in the ET forums, although the only names that come to mind right now are Timothy Sykes (who hasn't posted since 2007), Don Bright (of Bright Trading), and Michael Covel (of Turtles fame).
+There are a few well-known people from the trading community who post in the ET forums - the only names that come to mind right now are Timothy Sykes (who hasn't posted since 2007), Don Bright (of Bright Trading), and Michael Covel (of Turtles fame).

 My Opinion